ca(1) - phpMan

 -selfsign

-indicates the issued certificates are to be signed with the key the
+Indicates the issued certificates are to be signed with the key the

 certificate requests were signed with (given with -keyfile).

-Cerificate requests signed with a different key are ignored.
+Certificate requests signed with a different key are ignored.
 If

 -spkac, -ss_cert or -gencrl are given, -selfsign is ignored.